-You can repay your entire loan balance at any time with a single certified check, bank check, or money order.
+You can repay your entire loan balance at any time via Automated Clearing House (ACH) on ibenefitcenter or with a single certified check, or money order.
 When you pay off your loan, you have to wait until the loan payoff has been posted to the account before you can apply for another.
 Payments received by 4 p.m.
 Eastern time will be processed the same day.
 There is no penalty if you repay your entire outstanding loan early.